 This version of the Ahnu Montara received a lower score in comfort this time around.
-Compared to boots like the HOKA ONE ONE Tor Ultra or the Salomon X Ultra Mid GTX, the Montara just did not provide the same level of comfort that these boots did.
+Compared to some of the more comfort-oriented boots the Montara just did not provide the same level of comfort and padding.
 We found them to cause pain in the toe box, on both the outside of the foot and the inside.
 Now, this feedback must be taken with a grain of salt, as our lead tester has a wide foot, making narrow boots like these typically feel more uncomfortable.
 For women with narrower feet, the Montara III may be a great choice, as they have extra padding in the collar and heel to help prevent hot spots.
 The soft and supple leather upper also adds to the overall comfort of these shoes.

 The Ahnu Montara III's weigh in at 1.75 pounds, or 1 pound 12 ounces.
 This places them in the middle of the pack regarding weight.
-We found that in testing, they felt very light on our feet, even lighter than the Columbia Newton Ridge Plus, which have the same weight on the scale.
+We found that in testing, they felt very light on our feet.
 Through testing so many models, we have found that the way a boot carries its weight can affect how heavy they feel on your feet.
-The Salomon X Ultra Mid 3 GTX provides tons more support than both of these boots and weighs only 1.3 ounces more.

 What surprised us most about the Ahnu Montaras is their performance in wet conditions.
 When wading in four-inch water, these boots kept our feet dry.
 In warm weather, the waterproof eVent technology was breathable and did not trap moisture inside the boot, even though the upper is made up of mostly leather.
 As with durability, boots with fewer seams performed better overall.
 The simplified upper support this claim, as these boots were able to keep water out for long periods of time.
 Most of the boots we tested this season had some waterproof coating; in the case of the Montaras, it was eVent technology that kept our feet dry.
-This technology, as well as the BDry technology used on the Oboz Sapphires, stood up to the Gore-Tex waterproofing that the Salomon Quest 4D GTX and the Salomon X Ultra Mid 3's have incorporated into their uppers.
+This technology stood up to the Gore-Tex waterproofing that is incorporated in many top-scoring models.

 Constructed entirely of waterproof, oiled leather and suede, the Ahnu Montara were ranked highly in our durability metric.
-The Montara scored similarly in durability to the Oboz Bridger Mid and the La Sportiva Nucleo High GTX.
-All of these boots have burly, leather uppers with waterproof coating, which provides plenty of protection against abrasions from life on the trail.
-For some, an all leather boot is too much, so if you are looking for a boot that is durable, but not entirely made of leather, check out the Salomon X Ultra Mid 3.
+The boots have burly, leather uppers with waterproof coating, which provides plenty of protection against abrasions from life on the trail.
 The eyelets are sturdy, making the lacing system durable as well.